 I'm mostly known for Bon Cop Bad Cop, which broke the Canadian box office record for a Canadian film.
 I'm also known for a half hour comedy series I co-created, "Naked Josh," which ran for three seasons.

 Before that, back when I was a development executive, I read literally thousands of screenplays.
 I optioned them, supervised rewrites on them, and packaged them with actors, directors, distributors and money people.

 So I know a few things about writing, giving notes, and trying to get scripts made.

 For US $1500, I will read your feature screenplay and write you professional comments -- the comments I would give a screenwriter I hired to rewrite it, or a producer who hired me to story edit it.

 I know that's a lot of money.
-It's what I need to charge to postpone my own writing projects.
+I'm really busy.
 If you've only got ten bucks to spend, please buy one of my books.
 Crafty Screenwriting, covers the elements of writing for the screen; Crafty TV Writing: Thinking Inside the Box adds what you need to know about writing for TV.
 You can also check out my blog, Complications Ensue, which I've been writing since 2004.
+My former intern Tommy Gushue will give you excellent notes for $150, and seasoned development exec Victoria Lucas will give you excellent notes for $300.

 I also critique television .
-I'll critique a TV script (whether half hour or hour, pilot or center-cut) for $500, a show bible for $500 and a combination of the latter two for $750.
+I'll critique a TV script (whether half hour or hour, pilot or center-cut) for $750, a show bible for $750 and both together for $1250.
 (If you're not sure what the differences among these are, please check out my blog or my book.)
 If you want me to critique a spec episode of a current show, please check in first: I can only critique shows I know.
 A spec pilot for your own show idea will speak for itself.

 If your feature gets made, I also ask that I receive a Story Consultant credit in the end credits.
 (You just make that part of your contract with the producer when you option the script.)